mishoo/UglifyJS/README.md

   you pass `false` then whenever possible we will use a newline instead of a semicolon, leading to more readable output of uglified code (size before gzip could be smaller; size after gzip insignificantly larger).
+- `preamble` (default `null`) -- when passed it must be a string and it will be prepended to the output literally.
+The source map will adjust for this text.
+Can be used to insert a comment containing licensing information, for example.

 ### Keeping copyright notices or other comments